mincong-h/java-examples/README.md

 - Java 8
 - Java 9
 - Java 10
+- Java 11

-However, it does not mean this project is fully compatible to Java 10.
+However, it does not mean this project is fully compatible to the latest versions.
-Some modules cannot be ran in Java 9 or newer—they're skipped.
+Some modules cannot be executed are just skipped.

 ## Module List